Stories by Edgar Allan Poe; 1; Hop Frog

 - Transcript

 question or anything else to climb.
 At such exercises he certainly much more resembled a squirrel or a small monkey than a frog.
 I am not able to say with precision from what country Hop Frog originally came.
 It was from some barbarous region however that no person ever heard of, a vast distance from the court of our king.
-Hop Frog and a young girl, very little less dwarfish than himself although of exquisite portions and a marvelous dancer, had been forcibly carried off from their respective homes in adjoining provinces and sent as presents to the king by one of his ever-victorious generals.
+Hop Frog and a young girl, very little less dwarfish than himself although of exquisite portions and a marvelous dancer, had been forcibly carried off from their respective homes in adjoining provinces and sometimes presidents to the king by one of his ever-victorious generals.
 Under these circumstances, it is not to be wondered at that a close intimacy arose between the two little captives.
 Indeed they soon became sworn friends.
 Hop Frog, who although he made a great deal of sport was by no means popular, had it not in his power to render Trippetta many services.
 But she, on account of her grace and exquisite beauty although a dwarf, was universally admired and petted.
 So she

 possessed much influence and never failed to use it whenever she could for the benefit of Hop Frog.
 On some grand state occasion, I forget what, the king determined to have a masquerade, and whenever a masquerade or anything of that kind occurred at court, then the talents of both Hop Frog and Trippetta were sure to be called into play.
 Hop Frog in especial was so inventive in the way of getting up pageants, suggesting novel characters and arranging costume for masked balls, that nothing could be done it seems without his assistance.
 The night appointed for the fete had arrived.
 A gorgeous hall had been fitted up under Trippetta's eye with every kind of device which could possibly give eclat to a masquerade.
 The whole court was in a fever of expectation.
 As for costumes and characters, it might well be supposed that everybody had come to a decision on such points.
 Many had made up their minds as to what roles they should assume a week or even a month in advance and in fact there was not a